qwerty12/mpv-winbuild/README.md

 The notable changes are:

-* LuaJIT has its JIT compiler enabled
+* ~~LuaJIT has its JIT compiler enabled~~

-    * I assume it's intentionally disabled by default because some scripts may not be compatible with it.
-[But not the ones I use. 😎](https://github.com/qwerty12/mpv-config) If you start seeing problems with scripts that you weren't seeing before, try adding [`jit.off()`](https://luajit.org/ext_jit.html) to the beginning of them.
+    * ~~I assume it's intentionally disabled by default because some scripts may not be compatible with it.
+[But not the ones I use. 😎](https://github.com/qwerty12/mpv-config) If you start seeing problems with scripts that you weren't seeing before, try adding [`jit.off()`](https://luajit.org/ext_jit.html) to the beginning of them.~~

+    As of 2022-08-31, shinchiro's builds have LuaJIT's JIT compiler enabled

 * LuaSocket is built and included, so [simple-mpv-webui](https://github.com/open-dynaMIX/simple-mpv-webui) can be used out of the box